Sendible insights How to Get More Views on TikTok: A Complete Guide for Brands and Creators

 Table of Contents

-- Getting more views on TikTok: Conclusion
+- Get more views on TikTok: Conclusion

 - Getting more views on TikTok FAQs

-- Master the algorithm: Focus on the completion rate (the number of people who watch a video all the way through), shares, and rewatches over likes and follows;
+- Master the algorithm: Focus on the completion rate (the number of people who watch a video all the way through), shares, and rewatches over likes and follows.

 💡 Your hook is usually the difference between TikTok success and failure! 🚀